kirokuan/imersive/readme.md

 * `npm run build`
-* build front-end and move its product to dict and rename it to public and  need to build the front-end in another porject and copy its dist rename to public and paste here.
+* build front-end and move its product to dict and rename it to public

 before run from local dev please make sure all env var is ready.
 `npm run local`